 Inside are the latest electronics, including the easy-to-use infotainment system.

-Updates for the 2020 model year include a new infotainment system and an available locking tailgate.
+Recent updates include a new Infotainment system and an available locking tail gate.